bstrie/rust-rustic/README.md

 ## Installation

-The file you want to be executing is in the `build` directory in the Git repository (the `.rc` and `.rs` files are just there to appease Cargo).
+The `rustic` file itself is found in the `build` directory in the Git repository (the `.rc` and `.rs` files in the upper directory are just there to appease Cargo).
 If you install it via Cargo (`cargo install rustic`), Rustic will be in `.cargo/bin`.

 Rustic requires Python 3 to run.
-(Why not implement it in Rust?
-At the moment, the language is just evolving too quickly, including the interfaces to Rust's syntax libraries.
-With this approach, users of Rustic never have to worry about syncing their REPL with their version of the compiler.)
+Maybe I'll rewrite it in Rust once the language stabilizes a bit.

 Also, naturally, Rustic requires a functioning Rust compiler, reachable via the command line.